carolinefrance/To-Do/README.md

 #### Caroline J. France
 Last updated: 30 January 2023

+* THIS PROJECT IS NOT COMPLETE - I'm still working on styles, so it looks rough at the moment ;-)
 * Created as an assignment for MiT's FSD Course, Module 14 (React, JS, CSS, Babel, HTML)

 ### SOURCE CODE